CristianBarragan/CoffeeBean/docs/02-Architecture/README.md

 # Architecture

-Coffee Beanery is a compile-time execution engine.
+Foundgine is a compile-time execution engine.
 This section explains the vision, the principles that constrain every design decision, how the codebase is layered, how a request actually flows through the system, and how the projects depend on one another.